- Permanent, Full Time

 Qualifications and Experience

-- Appropriate tertiary qualification in Social Work, Psychology, or a related discipline is essential
+- A degree level qualification in Social Work, Psychology, or a related discipline is essential as well as significant experience in direct family violence case management in accordance with REC 209 is essential

 - Relevant experience in the family violence sector and experience working with families presenting with complex needs and behavior’s (e.g. substance abuse, mental health, parenting issues, disability, relationship issues) and/or from CALD or indigenous backgrounds is highly desirable